Sudanese conflict in South Kordofan and Blue Nile: September–December

-By 3 October, SPLM-N forces clashed with Sudanese army in South Kordofan killing 47 army members, including three well-known militia leaders and conjuring 23 more.
+On 3 October, SPLM-N forces clashed with the Sudanese army in South Kordofan killing 47 soldiers, including three well-known militia leaders and injuring 23 more.

-On 9 October, SPLM-N rebels ambushed government soldiers in Khor Adrak in Blue Nile, killing 30 of them and destroying three army vehicles and capturing another one.
+On 9 October the SPLM-N ambushed Sudanese soldiers in Khor Adrak in Blue Nile, killing 30 of them and destroying three army vehicles and capturing one.

 The Sudanese military seized control of Kurmuk, the former stronghold of the SPLM-N in Blue Nile state, on 2 November.
-President Omar al-Bashir visited the town four days later to declare it "liberated".
+Al-Bashir visited the town four days later to declare it "liberated".
 He also threatened South Sudan with war, accusing it of supporting the SPLM-N in its anti-government activities.

-On 10 November, it was reported that the Sudanese government bombed Yida camp in South Sudan's Unity state soon after 12:00 GMT the same day.
+On 10 November, it was reported that the Sudanese government bombed Yida camp in South Sudan's Unity state.
 Two Antonov makeshift bombers were seen leaving the area.
 They were said to have dropped five bombs, four detonating.
 The local official Miabek Lang said at least 12 people had been killed and 20 wounded during the strike.
 The Sudanese government has denied the claims.

-Darfuri factions and the SPLM-N in Blue Nile and South Kordofan states announced the formation of an alliance called the Sudanese Revolutionary Front on 12 November.
-The stated goal of the coalition is to overthrow the Bashir government and install a democratic system in Sudan.
+Darfuri factions and the SPLM-N in Blue Nile and South Kordofan states announced the formation of an alliance called the Sudan Revolutionary Front (SRF) on 12 November.
+The stated goal of the coalition is to overthrow al-Bashir's government and install a democratic system in Sudan.

-On 23 November, SLA-AW forces clashed with SAF forces in North Darfur's Kabkabiya region and taking over 10 Land Cruisers loaded with guns in addition to capturing three soldiers, one of the rank of a sergeant.
-35 army soldiers were killed in the clashes.
-Rebels claimed the victory on the battlefield.
+On 23 November, the Sudanese Liberation Army faction led by Abdul Wahid al-Nur (SLA-AW) clashed with the SAF in North Darfur's Kabkabiya region and captured 10 Land Cruisers loaded with guns in addition to capturing three soldiers, one with the rank of sergeant.
+35 Sudanese soldiers were killed in the clashes.

 The Sudanese Armed forces said they managed on 5 of December to defeat the rebels of the SPLA in South Kordofan's region of Lake Alubaid, where the armed forces seized the head of division nine in all its three camps.
-The Sudan People's Liberation Movement however strongly denied this happening, and asserted in return that it had destroyed a whole unit of militias affiliated to the National Congress Party and its armed forces near the city Toroj, killing 60 of the Sudanese army and militia and destroying 3 armored vehicles.
+The Sudan People's Liberation Movement denied this happening and asserted that it had destroyed a whole unit of militias affiliated with the National Congress Party (NCP) and its armed forces near the city Toroj, killing 60 of the Sudanese army and militia and destroying 3 armored vehicles.
 They also stated that they took over armored vehicles and artillery guns with a number of ammunition and fuel.